-- Weights at age used in GARM III were estimated from only the landed fraction of the catch and likely overestimated the true stock weights-at-age. - The 2005 year class signal that appeared in the 2007/2008 survey indices was not evident in either later surveys or in the catch. - As of GARM III, the 2005 year class would have been unavailable to the fishery and the 2003 year class would have only been partially available to the fishery (PR patterns from GARM III suggest approx. 30%). - The entire signal of the 2005 year class and to some extent the 2003 year class (was derived primarily from the survey indices.
-Compared to the GARM III VPA, the updated 2011 VPA estimate of the 2005 year class decreased by 66% and the 2003 yearclass decreased by 22%. - Relative to the 2010 update of the VPA assessment, the 2008 VPA assessment over estimated spawning stock biomass, the strength of incoming year classes and underestimated fishing mortality.
+- Weights-at-age used in GARM III were estimated from only the landed fraction of the catch and likely overestimated the true stock weights-at-age. - The 2005 year class signal that appeared in the 2007/2008 survey indices was not evident in either later surveys or in the catch. - As of GARM III, the 2005 year class would have been unavailable to the fishery and the 2003 year class would have only been partially available to the fishery (PR patterns from GARM III suggest approx. 30%). - The entire signal of the 2005 year class and to some extent the 2003 year class was derived primarily from the survey indices.
+Compared to the GARM III VPA, the updated VPA estimate of the 2005 year class decreased by 66% and the 2003 year class decreased by 22%. - Relative to the 2010 update of the VPA assessment, the 2008 VPA assessment over estimated spawning stock biomass, the strength of incoming year classes and underestimated fishing mortality.

 It should be noted that the VPA model reviewed at GARM III was not alone in overestimating spawning stock biomass.
-An alternative statistical catch at age model (SCAA; Butterworth and Rademeyer, 2008) also reviewed at GARM III (but not accepted as the basis for stock determination) was even more optimistic with respect to stock determination.
-Admittedly, as described above, there were other issues that lead to the optimistic view of the resource at GARM III, namely the handling of the stock weights, but the assumptions about the strength of the incoming yearclass were the greatest contributor to the optimistic view of Gulf of Maine cod at GARM III.
-Both models reviewed at GARM III, the VPA and the SCAA, failed to account for the uncertainty in the 2003 yearclass and to a larger degree the 2005 yearclass.
-Problems predicting the strength of incoming year classes has historically plagued the Gulf of Maine cod assessment as described by Correia (2009): "...the biggest impact on projections was the GARM III estimate of the 2003 yearclass.
-GARM 2 estimated the 2003 yearclass at age 1 at 22 million fish.
-GARM 2 cautioned that the estimate was sensitive to the inclusion of the MADMF tuning index and that the projections would be influenced by the estimate of the 2003 yearclass.
-The GARM III estimate (11 million) of the 2003 yearclass was nearly half the GARM 2."
+An alternative statistical catch-at-age model (SCAA; Butterworth and Rademeyer, 2008) also reviewed at GARM III (but not accepted as the basis for stock determination) was even more optimistic with respect to stock determination.
+Admittedly, as described above, there were other issues that lead to the optimistic view of the resource at GARM III, namely the handling of the stock weights, but the assumptions about the strength of the incoming year class were the greatest contributor to the optimistic view of Gulf of Maine cod at GARM III.
+Both models reviewed at GARM III, the VPA and the SCAA, failed to account for the uncertainty in the 2003 year class and to a larger degree the 2005 year class.
+Problems predicting the strength of incoming year classes has historically plagued the Gulf of Maine cod assessment: